-(PM) has created porous sintered metals for a wide range of applications [1-3].
-It is therefore not surprising to find very similar applications for the cellular metals described in the present text, provided they have a certain degree of open porosity.
+In the following sections applications for cellular metals are discussed which are predominantly "functional" in the sense discussed.
+Traditional powder metallurgy has created porous sintered metals for a wide scope of applications [1][2][3].
+It is therefore not surprising to find very similar applications for the cellular metals described in the present handbook, provided they have a certain degree of open porosity.

-7.2.2 Biomedical Implants
+7.2.2 Biomedical implants

-Biomedical applications often have both a structural and a functional aspect, and are therefore very challenging.
-Titanium or cobalt-chromium alloys are used for prostheses or dental implants because of their biocompatibility.
-To ensure ingrowth of tissue, one usually produces a porous layer of the same or another biocompatible material on the prosthesis by thermal spraying or other methods [4].
-Alternatively, one could use porous titanium or titanium foam for such applications and tailor the density distribution to meet the required strength and moduli of such components.
-There is no unanimity about how implants should be designed to ensure maximum durability and functionality.
-According to one opinion, the modulus of, say, dental implants should match the modulus of the jaw bone.
-Knowing the relationship between modulus and density of metallic foams, one could easily manufacture implants with an appropriately adapted modulus, ensure biocompatibility, and stimulate bone ingrowth into the (open) porosity [5].
-Strength and design criteria have to be met as well.
-Magnesium foams could be used as biodegradable implants that serve as a load-bearing structure as long as the bone still grows but are gradually absorbed by the body in a later stage of recoalescence [4].
+Biomedical applications often bear both a structural and a functional aspect and are therefore very challenging.
+Titanium or cobalt-chromium alloys are used for prostheses or dental implants because of their bio-compatibility.
+To ensure ingrowth of tissue one usually produces a porous layer of the same or an other bio-compatible material on the prosthesis by thermal spraying or other methods (see, e.g. Ref.
+[4]).
+Alternatively, one could use porous titanium or titanium foam for such applications and tailor the density distribution to meet the requirements concerning strength, moduli etc. of such components.
+There is no unanimity of how implants must be designed to ensure maximum endurance and functionality.
+According to one opinion, the modulus of, e.g., dental implants has to match the modulus of the jaw bone.
+Knowing the relationship between modulus and density of metallic foams, one could easily manufacture implants with the appropriate adapted modulus, ensure bio-compatibility and stimulate bone ingrowth into the (open) porosity (see e.g.[5]).
+Magnesium foams could be used as bio-degradable implants which serve as load-bearing structure as long as the bone still grows but are gradually absorbed by the body in a later stage of recovalescence [4].

-7.2.3 Filtration and Separation
+7.2.3 Filtration and separation

-There are two types of filters: filters holding back and separating solid particles or fibers dispersed in a liquid (suspensions) or filters holding back solid or liquid particles dispersed in a gas (smoke or fog).
+There are two types of filters: filters holding back and separating solid particles or fibres dispersed in a liquid (suspensions) or filters holding back solid or liquid particles dispersed in a gas (smoke or fog, respectively).
 Examples of the first type are filters for cleaning recycled polymer melts, for removing yeast from beer, or for contaminated oil.
 The second type includes filtration of diesel fumes or water removal in air lines.
-Important filter properties are fine filtration capacity, good particle retention, cleanability, mechanical properties, corrosion resistance, and cost.
-Some of the cellular metals described in this text possess a combination of properties not covered by the traditional PM materials and might therefore be considered as complementary to these, such as the materials described in Sections 2.1.2, 2.3 and 2.4.
+Important filter properties are fine filtration capacity, good particle retention, cleanability, mechanical properties, corrosion resistance and cost.
+Some of the cellular metals described in this handbook possess a combination of properties not covered by the traditional P/M materials and might therefore be considered as complementary to these, e.g. the materials described in sections 2.1.2, 2.3. and 2.4.

-7.2.4 Heat Exchangers and Cooling Machines
+7.2.4 Heat exchangers and cooling machines